contagon/handbook/handbook/8-elders-quorum.md

 * All elders in the ward.
 * All prospective elders in the ward (see [8.4]).
 * All high priests in the ward, except those who are currently serving in a stake presidency, in a bishopric, on a high council, or as a patriarch.
 These leaders are members of the stake high priests quorum.
-For information about the stake high priests quorum, see [6.2.1.1] and [29.3.5].
+For information about the stake high priests quorum, see [6.2.1.1].

 A young man may begin attending elders quorum meetings when he turns 18, even if he has not yet been ordained an elder.
 He counsels with his parents and bishop to make this decision.
 By age 19 or when moving from home, such as to attend a university or serve a mission, he should be ordained an elder if he is worthy.
 See [10.6].